-Because occupations involving physical labor dominate the local economy, Putnam Station is generally considered to be a blue-collar town.
-41.76% of the Putnam Station workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Putnam Station is a blue-collar town, with 41.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Putnam Station is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Putnam Station who work in office and administrative support (11.99%), management occupations (9.64%), and teaching (6.64%).

 Another notable thing is that Putnam Station is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.